hanzoai/commerce/README.md

   [`Makefile`](Makefile) for details).
 - If you update an `app.yaml`'s url patterns, make sure to update `dispatch.yaml` or they will be ignored.
+- You have to run `appcfg.py update_dispatch` for dispatch rules to be used in production.

 ## Frontend UI